runzhigege/vertx-zero/doc/23-micro-service-environment.md

 ### 2.1.
 Service Node

-In your file **vertx.yml**, you can extend node as following:
+In your up.god.file **vertx.yml**, you can extend node as following:

 ```yaml
 zero:
   lime: mongo, etcd3
 ```

-Here etcd3 is only the file suffix, not fixed, you can set any name for files.
-Because above lime is `etcd3`, then create new file `vertx-etcd3.yml` in your resources as following:
+Here etcd3 is only the up.god.file suffix, not fixed, you can set any name for files.
+Because above lime is `etcd3`, then create new up.god.file `vertx-etcd3.yml` in your resources as following:

 ```yaml
 etcd: